-"The truth of it is, Jewell, we were wondering if you would consider a different position at Bulwark."
+"So we were wondering if you would consider a different position at Bulwark."

 Jewell stood up.
-Her interest was peaked once again.
+Her interest was piqued once again.
 "What kind of position?"

 "Instead of an administrative position, we would like to offer you one in executive support.
-It's the next level up and would pay an additional \$10,000 a year from administration, with quarterly bonuses and a possible raise after six months."
+It's the next level up and would pay an additional \$10,000 a year, with quarterly bonuses and a possible raise after six months."